arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 for examples).
 Issuing ENABLE UTF8=ACCEPT is a simple way to sidestep the issue.

-# The JMAPACCESS Response Code
+# The GETJMAPACCESS command and the JMAPACCESS response

+The GETJMAPACCESS command requests that the server respond with the session URL for the JMAP server that provides access to the same mail.

+If such a JMAP server is known to this server, the server MUST respond with an untagged JMAPACCESS response containing the JMAP server's session resource (a URL) followed by a tagged OK response.

+If such a JMAP server is not known, the server MUST respond with a tagged BAD response (and MUST NOT include JMAPACCESS in the capability list).

-The JMAPACCESS response code is followed by a single link to a JMAP session resource.
+The JMAPACCESS response is followed by a single link to a JMAP session resource.
 The server/mailstore at that location is referenced as "the JMAP server" in this document.

 The formal syntax in {{RFC9051}} is extended thus:

+command-auth =/ "GETJMAPACCESS"

+mailbox-data =/ resp-jmapaccess

-resp-code-jmapaccess = "JMAPACCESS" SP quoted
+resp-jmapaccess = "JMAPACCESS" SP quoted

-resp-text-code =/ resp-code-jmapaccess

 The syntax in {{RFC3501}} is extended similarly (this extension may be used with IMAP4rev1 as well as IMAP4rev2).

-Note that some clients parse response codes from the outside, ie. scanning for the following ']' before they parse the contents of the response code.
-Sending a URL that contains either '"' or ']' may be risky.

 # Examples {#Examples}